dolph/vagrant-base-box/README.md

     ./configure_insecure_base_box.sh <hostname> <boxname>

-After the host is prepared, it will be shutdown and you'll be prompted to package it.
+After the host is prepared, it will be shutdown and you'll be prompted to package it (this step is provider-specific, but VirtualBox users will be given a command to run).
 You'll then have your own `.box` file to share with the world.